Tyquan/training/AI/book/ch2/2-3/notes.md

 >  For the acronymically minded, we call this the PEAS (Performance, Environment, Actuators, Sensors) description

->  In designing anPEAS agent, the ﬁrst step must always be to specify the task environment as fully as possible
+>  In designing an agent, the ﬁrst step must always be to specify the task environment as fully as possible

 > The vacuum world was a simple example; let us consider a more complex problem: an automated taxi driver